Audio source separation

 1 Neural approaches

-In the time domain, facebook’s demucs gets startlingly good performance on MusDB (startlingly good in that, if I have understood correctly, they train only on MuseDB which is a small data set compared to what the big players such as Spotify have access to, so they must have done well good priors.)
+In the time domain, Facebook’s demucs gets startlingly good performance on MusDB (startlingly good in that, if I have understood correctly, they train only on MuseDB which is a small data set compared to what the big players such as Spotify have access to, so they must have done well with good priors).

-In the spectral domain, Deezer have released Spleeter (Hennequin et al. 2019)
+In the spectral domain, Deezer has released Spleeter (Hennequin et al. 2019)

 Spleeter is the Deezer source separation library with pretrained models written in Python and uses Tensorflow.
-It makes it easy to train source separation model (assuming you have a dataset of isolated sources), and provides already trained state of the art model for performing various flavour of separation :
+It makes it easy to train source separation models (assuming you have a dataset of isolated sources), and provides already trained state-of-the-art models for performing various flavours of separation:

 • Vocals (singing voice) / accompaniment separation (2 stems)